 Master studies in Chemical Technology - Composites and Nanomaterials last for three semesters starting in February each year.

-Regular courses contain physical and inorganic chemistry, engineering of materials and chemical reactors, technology of polymers, processing of nanomaterials and composites.
-Classes on modelling and simulation are included.
+Regular courses contain physical and inorganic chemistry, engineering of materials and chemical reactors, the technology of polymers, processing of nanomaterials and composites.
+Classes on modeling and simulation are included.

-Laboratory classes allow to perform synthesis and detailed characterization of composites together with their various practical application using the specific physical, mechanical and electrochemical properties.
-Ecology and recycling is also in the programme as well as advanced materials for generation and storage of energy.
+Laboratory classes allow performing synthesis and detailed characterization of composites together with their various practical application using the specific physical, mechanical and electrochemical properties.
+Ecology and recycling are also in the program as well as advanced materials for generation and storage of energy.
 The students have also a possibility to select elective courses during studies, e.g. biotechnology, medical aspects and others.

 A graduate receives the title - Master of Science in Chemical Technology.
 He/she is prepared to perform research and development in the discipline of his/her education, i.e. chemical technology, especially in Composites and Nano-materials.

-A graduate can be employed in research and industry where the knowl-edge of advanced materials is required.
-His/her competence will be synthesis, characterization, processing and application of composites and nanomaterials tak-ing into account environmental protection.
-He/she is prepared to undertake doc-toral studies.
-His/her English knowledge allows easy exchange of experience, com-munication, direct interpersonal contacts and fluent formulation of documenta-tions and/or specifications.
+A graduate can be employed in research and industry where the knowledge of advanced materials is required.
+His/her competence will be synthesis, characterization, processing, and application of composites and nanomaterials taking into account environmental protection.
+He/she is prepared to undertake doctoral studies.
+His/her English knowledge allows easy exchange of experience, communication, direct interpersonal contacts and fluent formulation of documentation and/or specifications.